Information Flow Control

 How It Works

-Classify.
-When the agent proposes an action, IFC classifies the data source (file path) using the policy's source rules.
-The first matching rule wins.
+When the agent proposes an action, IFC classifies the data source (file path) using two sources, taking the higher sensitivity:

-Decide.
-IFC looks up the action type in the policy's sink categories, then checks the decision matrix: for this sensitivity level × this sink category, is the decision
+IFC looks up the action type in the policy's sink categories, then checks the decision matrix: for this sensitivity level x this sink category, is the decision allow, block, or escalate?

-enforcemode, blocks are real — the action is stopped and logged.
-Inauditmode, blocks are logged but the action proceeds.
+In enforce mode, blocks are real — the action is stopped and logged.
+In audit mode, blocks are logged but the action proceeds.
 Escalations route to Shield Tier 3 (human approval).

 Schema

 IFC policies live in security/ifc/ as YAML files.
-The schema has four sections:
+The schema has five sections:

 mode